Auto Parts by Air Freight to Turkey

 What IATA requirements apply to Auto Parts?

-Auto Parts falls under IATA category general.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Auto Parts is classified under IATA category general.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 What does air freight of Auto Parts to Turkey cost?

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Auto Parts ranges between 10 and 20000 kg.
-Request a non-binding quote β we usually respond within 4 hours.
+Auto Parts typically weighs between 10 and 20000 kg.
+Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Turkey take?

-Which documents are needed for export of Auto Parts to Turkey?
+What documents are needed to export Auto Parts to Turkey?

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Auto Parts, Commercial invoice, packing list with part numbers and values, AWB; DGR documentation if applicable; AOG declaration for urgent shipments; ATA Carnet for temporary import are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Auto Parts, Commercial invoice, packing list with part numbers and values, AWB; DGR documentation if applicable; AOG declaration for urgent shipments; ATA Carnet for temporary import are additionally required.
 Aircargo.nl prepares all documentation for you.

 Can Aircargo.nl pick up Auto Parts from me?

-Get a custom quote for Auto Parts to Turkey.
-We respond on average within 4 hours.
+Request a tailored quote for Auto Parts to Turkey.
+We typically reply within 4 hours.